the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-participation.md

 - If requested by the organisers, share with them what worked and what did not work for you in the call and if you have any suggestion for their future event
   - This can help them see the impact of their event, and continue doing their work by bringing any change that will be helpful in the future
 - If you write blogs on your experience from a meeting or event, share them with the organisers so that they can promote and highlight those in their final report
-- When the notes from the meeting are circulated for approval, make sure that information supplied by you are correctly captured
+- When the notes from the meeting are circulated for approval, make sure that information supplied by you is correctly captured
-- Send a thank you note to the organisers or anyone who might have helped in enhancing your experience as a participant
+- If you would like to, or if you have the opportunity to send a thank-you note to the organisers or anyone who might have helped in enhancing your experience as a participant
 - If you made new connections or established new collaborations during the event, send a follow-up email after the event
 - Finish any task assigned to you or your team, within the given time limit by coordinating with your collaborators